Jylen02/CY-Path/readme.txt

 	- The sound's volume can be controled

 Not implemented features:
-	- Accurate rules
-	- Backup of the game
+	- Backup of the game (Save and Load Button)
 	- Observator

 How to play ? :